 Romsey's population was about 1,500; its woollen

 and tanning industries fuelled growth.
-On 6
+On 6 April

 a mayor, six aldermen and twelve chief burgesses,

 with a town clerk for 'office work'.
 Furthermore,

 Recorder, assisted by two sergeants-at-mace.
 Over

 all, was the prestigious position of High Steward,

 the first of whom was the Earl of Southampton.
 (Lord

 Brabourne, grandson of Lord Mountbatten of Burma,

 is the current High Steward.)

-Romsey changed hands
+Romsey changed hands several

-several times during the English Civil War.
+times during the English Civil War.
 Both Royalist

 and Parliamentary or Roundhead troops occupied and

 plundered the town.
 Royalists remained in control

 of the borough until January 1645.